Alipsa/munin/README.md

-If you use some other IDE to create reports then you can do a simple trick to detect the environment and display the report in the IDE or in Munin, i.e. just before the very end when you return the html content, you check if you are running in Ride and display the report in Viewer tab, e.g:
+If you use some other IDE to create reports then you can do a simple trick to detect the environment and display the report in the IDE or in Munin, i.e. just before the very end when you return the html content, you check if you are running in the IDE and display the report in Viewer tab, e.g:
 ```r
 # If we are using some IDE that defines an inout object), display the report in the IDE